-EXPECTED PREREQUISITE: ANY ENGLISH 30S CREDIT: 1 It can be considered a natural continuation of the 30S Transactional course.
+It can be considered a natural continuation of the 30S Transactional course.
 It can also be used as the Grade 12 S-level ELA credit required to couple with Grade 12 AP ELA.
 The course is more practical in nature than the Comprehensive or Literary choices and deals with the reading and writing of non-fiction forms such as biographies and memoirs.
 Students taking this course will learn to process information critically and efficiently.
-Students will be required to write the Provincial English Examination, worth 30% of their mark.

-OLE40STF ONLINE LEARNING
+OLE40STF ONLINE TRANSACTIONAL 40S